eficode-academy/kubernetes-katas/03-rolling-updates.md

 * Apply the nginx deployment: `$ kubectl apply -f rolling-updates/nginx-deployment.yaml`
 * Apply the service: `$ kubectl apply -f rolling-updates/nginx-svc.yaml`

-> :bulb: Remember that it might take a few minutes for the cloud infrastructure to deploy the load balancer, i.e. the external IP might be shown as `pending`
+> :bulb: Remember that it might take a few minutes for the cloud infrastructure to deploy the load balancer.

 * Note down the loadbalancer IP from the services command: `$ kubectl get service`
 * Increase the replicas to four in the deployment yaml file: